rob-luke/nirs-toolbox-jointTest-ROI/README.md

-# nirs-toolbox-jointTest-ROI
-Get the nirs-toolbox jointTest to work with ROIs
+# Get the nirs-toolbox jointTest to work with ROIs

+## Instructions

+* Replace the following files in the nirs-toolbox.
+Tested with nirs-toolbox version `df780b1c7074`
+  - `MixedEffects.m`
+  - `ChannelStats.m`
+  - `jointTest.m`